UofT-Hanabi-Lab/HanaSim/README.md

 ## Set-up instructions

-Before building, you must download the [greenfish repo](https://github.com/greenfish77/gaenari), and change these lines in in `gaenari/include/gaenari/gaenari/common/json.hpp`:
+Before building, you must download the [greenfish repo](https://github.com/greenfish77/gaenari), and change these lines in `gaenari/include/gaenari/gaenari/common/json.hpp`:

 * Line 1495: `path.push_back(0)` to `path.push_back((size_t)0)`
 * Line 1553: `path.emplace_back(0)` to `path.emplace_back((size_t)0)`
 * Line 1610: `path.emplace_back(0)` to `path.emplace_back((size_t)0)`
 * Line 1983: `sax.path.emplace_back(0)` to `sax.path.emplace_back((size_t)0)`

-After downloaidng the greenfish repo and changing the above lines, you must change this line in `HanaSim`'s `CMakeLists.txt` to point to the location of where you saved the greenfish repo:
+After downloading the greenfish repo and changing the above lines, you must change this line in `HanaSim`'s `CMakeLists.txt` to point to the location of where you saved the greenfish repo:

 ```
 add_subdirectory("../../greenfish-repo/gaenari" build) # <--- for treeagent.
 Change to where you have the greenfish/gaenari directory.